jwodder/doapi/FUTURE.md

     - whether to wait/what operations to wait on?
     - whether & when to enforce name uniqueness among droplets, SSH keys, & images
+        - This will necessitate also adding (or overloading?) command-line options for overriding the config file's uniqueness policies and setting the policies back to their defaults.
+            - Make `--unique` also set fetch & operate commands back to erroring on duplicate names
+            - Make `--multiple`(?) also set creation commands back to allowing non-unique names
     - default parameters to pass when creating a droplet
     - whether to allow misleading-looking names for objects